On a Tungsten Replicator Replica, how do I set both the local Replica THL listener port and the upstream Primaries THL listener port?

 If you need to change the password used by Tungsten Cluster to connect to a dataserver and apply changes, the password can be updated first by changing the information within the your dataserver, and then by updating the configuration using tpm update.
 The new password is not checked until the Tungsten Replicator process is starting.
 Changing the password and then updating the configuration will keep replication from failing.

-One of my hosts is regularly a number of seconds behind my other slaves?
+One of my hosts is regularly a number of seconds behind my other Replicas?

 The most likely culprit for this issue is that the time is different on the machine in question.
 If you have ntp or a similar network time tool installed on your machine, use it to update the current time across all the hosts within your deployment:

-Once the command has been executed across all the hosts, trying sending a heartbeat on the master to slaves and checking the latency:
+Once the command has been executed across all the hosts, trying sending a heartbeat on the Primary to Replicas and checking the latency:

 Does the replicate filter (i.e. replicate.do and replicate.ignore) address both DML and DDL?